polterguy/babelfish/README.md

 Install into [Magic](https://github.com/polterguy/magic) by unzipping into your `/modules/` folder as _"babelfish"_ folder.
 You can play around with the endpoints the app creates for you by using the _"Endpoints"_ menu item in your Magic Dashboard.

+## License

+Licensed under the terms of the MIT license as published by the Open Source Initiative.
+See the enclosed file _"LICENSE"_ for details.